Understand Mesothelioma Lung Cancer Symptoms : Comprehensive Guide

 • Radiation therapy: This uses high-energy beams, like X-rays and protons, to kill cancer cells.

-• Immunotherapy: This treatment helps your immune system fight cancer cells.
+• Immunotherapy: This treatment helps your immune system battle cancer cells.

-Your doctor will recommend the best treatment plan based on your health, age, and the stage of your cancer.
+Your doctor will recommend the best treatment plan after considering factors such as your health, age, and the stage of your cancer.

 6.3 Support and Resources